The Money Coach

 • How to organize key financial paperwork and documents, as well as tips to bounce back from problems like debt or divorce

-Smart Mom, Rich Mom is a book that will be especially helpful to mothers in the Millennial generation, and that includes both working moms and stay-at-home mothers.
+Smart Mom, Rich Mom is a book that will be especially helpful to mothers in the Millennial generation, and that includes both working and stay-at-home moms.

 According to MetLife’s 14th Annual U.S. Employee Benefit Trends Study, nearly two-thirds (65%) of Millennial moms live paycheck-to-paycheck compared to only half (51%) of Millennial women without kids.